freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/code-reviews/index.md

 Many teams have rules that every piece of code that checks-in in the version control system has to be reviewed by another programmer, while other teams have whole days when they dedicate to code reviews across the team.

 It is important to be humble throughout the code review process.
-Accept your mistakes, and be professional when pointing out improvements or errors in the code of your fellow team members.
+Accept your mistakes and be professional when pointing out improvements or errors in the code of your fellow team members.